ssaltuwwa/powerpuffnails/README.md

 Status: COMPLETED All features and design choices align perfectly with the "Nail Salon" theme, providing a positive user experience.

-10. Overall Presentation

-(This criterion is assessed during the oral presentation.)

 • Technologies Used